tanmaypardeshi/Loan-Management-System/README.md

 ### API endpoints to a minimal loan management system.

-#### NOTE : Please check these [Publised API Docs](https://documenter.getpostman.com/view/9835426/Tzm5FwLV) to get examples and information of all test cases of the API endpoints.
+#### NOTE : Please check these [Published API Docs](https://documenter.getpostman.com/view/9835426/Tzm5FwLV) to get examples and information of all test cases of the API endpoints.

 ### Technologies used:
 1. Django